Maturity journey

 L3 ProactiveData management is embedded for key datasets and statutory outputs.
 Roles have emerged and business processes reduce reliance on individuals.
 Data quality measurement will be patchy, focused on where information asset accountability has been devolved.
 Technology is likely to support some parts of the lifecycle.
 The value of data is likely to be championed in some sections of the organisation, but it will not have senior management interest except during periods of crisis.
 There is likely to be a push for the ‘single version of the truth’ but this is very difficult to achieve at a stable level because of the lack of reconciliation of data sets that ‘have gone wild’.

 L4 Working towards integratedData management is a key organisational capability.
 Most outputs are automated and supported by rigorous and integrated business processes.
 Capacity for business change is available and likely delivered through some form of data architecture function.
 Services such as analytics are likely to be available or emerging as part of a technology set that is integrated with wider toolsets.
 Data and the value of it will be championed by at least one senior stakeholder and improvement plans will be embedded as part of daily operation.
-Data governance is likely to be formalised providing far greater control over the quality and mastering of core datasets, and data management roles are likely to be formally.
+Data governance is likely to be formalised providing far greater control over the quality and mastering of core datasets, and data management roles are likely to be formally in place.

 L5 IntegratedData management has become a strategic capability.
 It is the foundation for the development of new and innovative services of which predictive analytics and sophisticated data linking are just two.
 Automation of all repeatable business processes is seamlessly integrated with business process and wider organisational operating models.
 Data architecture is fully fledged - models enable the upgrade of old services, and creation of entirely new ones.
 Technology will support operations and change as part of an integrated package of solutions.